-The legendary North Dakota brand was built on the stories of notable figures who have a legacy preserved here.
+North Dakota is a place to Be Legendary.
+Notable figures have left a legacy that is preserved here.
 Visitors can tour the site where Sakakawea lived with her village.
 They can walk inside Theodore Roosevelt's cabin in the Badlands.
 They can canoe the same waters as Lewis & Clark.
-They can see where Sitting Bull surrendered.
+They can see where Sitting Bull surrendered at Fort Buford.

-These famous figures might not have been from North Dakota, but their history was defined here.
-And those legends are now joined by modern-day sports heroes, musicians, models, actors and writers who are not only from North Dakota but have blazed, or are blazing, legendary trails of their own.
+These famous figures were not always from North Dakota, but their history was defined here.
+And those legends are now joined by modern-day sports heroes, musicians, models, actors and writers who continue to Be Legendary.